 If none of these hobbies appeal you could always collect belly button fluff – yes, this is a thing.
 Someone has done it.
 Not our cup of tea but, hey, whatever floats your boat.

 Remember, hobbies can be anything you choose as a way to have fun and switch off.

 Over to you

 Do you have a hobby?
-How much does it cost?
+What are your favourite fun and interesting hobbies for women?
 What things do you do instead of spending money?
 Share it with us we would love to hear from you.

 Are you ready to achieve your goals this YEAR!?

 You CAN achieve your money goals.
 All you need is clarity and a step-by-step guide to help you stay focused and reach your goals.

 If you need a plan to accomplish your money goals, the Money Nuggets Financial Success planner will help you set clear and specific goals you can actually achieve.
 Click here to check it out.